Where Engineering Curiosity Meets Visual Storytelling

 The VFX Workflow - From Shoot to Screen

-Students were guided through DigiAura's complete VFX production workflow, tracing a shot's journey from raw camera footage through each stage of visual effects processing to final composite.
+Students were guided through DigiAura's complete VFX production workflow.
 Key disciplines covered included:

-- Rotoscopy (Roto) — Precision isolation of subjects to enable background replacement, compositing, and effects
+- Rotoscopy - Precision isolation of subjects to enable background replacement and compositing

-- Paint & Prep — Removal of unwanted production elements (rigs, wires, crew) to deliver clean plates
+- Paint & Prep - Removal of unwanted production elements to deliver clean plates

-- Compositing — The multi-layered assembly of VFX elements, colour, and light into a final, photorealistic image
+- Compositing - Multi-layered assembly of VFX elements into a final photorealistic image

 3D Animation - From Characters to Environments